github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning.md

    {% data reusables.secret-scanning.validity-check-partner-patterns-enabled %}
 {% endif %}
-1. Under "{% data variables.product.prodname_secret_scanning_caps %}" click the alert you want to view. {% ifversion secret-scanning-validity-check-partner-patterns %}
+1. Under "{% data variables.product.prodname_secret_scanning_caps %}", click the alert you want to view.{% ifversion secret-scanning-non-provider-patterns %}
+   {% note %}

+   **Note:** The **High confidence** view is the default view for the list of {% data variables.product.prodname_secret_scanning %} alerts.
+If the detection of non-provider patterns is enabled for your repository or organization, you'll need to use a different view to be able to see non-provider alerts.
+For more information, see "[Managing alerts from non-provider patterns](#managing-alerts-from-non-provider-patterns)" below.

+   {% endnote %}
+   {% endif %}{% ifversion secret-scanning-validity-check-partner-patterns %}
 1. Optionally, to perform a validity check on the token, on the top right-hand side of the alert, click {% octicon "sync" aria-hidden="true" %} **Verify secret**.
-For more information, see "[Validating partner patterns](#validating-partner-patterns)." <br><br>
+For more information, see "[Validating partner patterns](#validating-partner-patterns)."
    {% note %}

    **Note:** You can only perform on-demand validity checks for patterns detected in the repository if automatic validity checks have been enabled for the repository.
 For more information, see "[Allowing validity checks for partner patterns in a repository](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#allowing-validity-checks-for-partner-patterns-in-a-repository)."